amomra/muParserNET/README.md

 This library is a .NET wrapper for the math parser library `muParser` (http://muparser.beltoforion.de/).
 It was written in C# for Windows 32 or 64 bits and tested in those systems.
 It wasn't tested with Mono.

 This project has no dependences with other libraries except `muParser`, which is included in the solution.
 The `muParser` is compiled as a dynamic library and linked with this library at runtime according the platform (32 or 64 bits).
 The library targeted framework is the .NET 4.0.

 This project uses the `muParser` version 2.2.4 and its DLL interface.
+This interface was modified to include some functions that are available by the `Parser` class but not by the DLL interface.
+The `muParserNET` is compatible with the original API but some functions are not supported.

 ## Installation ##